GoldenAbel/KnowledgeBase-Chatbot/README.md

 # Tested System Configuration & Warnings

+This code has been throughly tested and anny benchmarks provided are from the following configuration:

+* CPU: Intel i7 4790 - (8 hyperthreaded cores)
+* 32 GB Kingston HyperX Fury RAM
+* 128 GB SSD
+* Nvidia GeForce 970 GTX
+* CUDA v7.5
+* CuDNN v5005

 This is a CPU-optimized version.
 In further versions, GPU optimization functionality would be added.